About the Test

 Finding a Testosterone Test

-Testosterone testing requires a blood draw that is ordered by a doctor.
+Testosterone testing requires a blood draw ordered by a doctor.
 The blood sample is usually taken during a visit to a doctor’s office, clinic, lab, or hospital.
-The sample is then sent to a laboratory for analysis.
+This sample is then sent to a laboratory for analysis.
+You can order a testosterone test from Testing.com.

 Can I take the test at home?

-There are several at-home collection test kits for checking testosterone levels that are available without a prescription.
-These test kits may be sold at your local pharmacy and are also available online.
+Several at-home collection test kits for checking testosterone levels are available without a prescription.
+These test kits may be sold at your local pharmacy and are available online.

 If you have concerns about your testosterone levels, it is important to talk with a health care provider.
 At-home testosterone testing doesn’t replace talking with a doctor, especially if you have a change in your health.